nikcbg/failsrepo/DETAILED.md

 1. Create new repo  with README.md, MIT license and make it public.

-2. README.md updated with what is the purpose of the repository.
+2. Update README.md with what is the purpose of the repository.

 3. DETAILED.md created with tasks how they've been done.

-4. Create new branch and then cretae new file test.sh(script that test if fail.sh script pass or fails)
+4. Create new branch and then cretae new file test.sh(script that test if fail.sh script passes or fails)

 ```
 #!/usr/bin/env bash